 But not Sheri Herbert, who had planned to take the same trip to Turkey with her husband, Frank.
 The retired couple from Cambridge, Md., had been waiting weeks for their $2,566 refund, and the back-and-forth between AET and the Herberts, documented in a series of e-mails, was becoming maddening.
 The company would promise an expeditious refund, but the money wouldn’t show up, leading to another series of increasingly frustrating exchanges.

-I contacted AET on behalf of the Herberts and the Olsons in late December.
+My advocacy team and I contacted AET on behalf of the Herberts and the Olsons in late December.
 In early January, the company responded that it had refunded both customers’ payments.

 But as it turned out, only one refund had reached its intended target.
 AET had sent the Herberts’ money to the incorrect bank account.
 It took a few more weeks to straighten out the mistake.
 By mid-January, the Herberts had received all their money, minus an $80 fee.
 After I asked about that, AET refunded all but $25 to the Herberts’ PayPal account, a resolution with which they were happy.